 As we make our way south, freshwater and brackish plants are more prominent.

-Why my girls and I were on the trail, we came upon a volunteer picking up trash.
-He shared with us that just recently they opened up the far southern portion to allow for better water circulation, as this spot used to be cut off from the saltmarsh and was strictly fresh water.
+While my girls and I were on the trail, we found a volunteer picking up trash.
+He shared that they recently opened up the far southern portion to allow for better water circulation, as this spot used to be cut off from the salt marsh and was strictly freshwater.

 Plants that are found here include: